 St Helen’s pupils of all ages enjoy a broad range of activities beyond those available in the classroom, and can be found every day engaging in co-curricular activities which genuinely broaden their experiences and horizons, and build the character attributes which will equip them for their adult lives.

-Our co-curricular programme is wide-ranging and constantly evolving, and the school day is organised to accommodate a great many co-curricular activities during lunchtimes and after school.
+Take a look at our wide range of co-curricular clubs and societies.
+These are constantly expanding and evolving, and the school day is organised to accommodate a great many co-curricular activities during lunchtimes and after school.

 Pupils in Early Years Foundation Stage (EYFS) and Key Stage 1 explore and play in their respective well-resourced playgrounds.
 Pupils in EYFS may be asked to become an Eco Elf, while Key Stage 1 pupils may be elected to become members of the School Council or the Eco Council.